List of Gaza war hostages

-Prior to the Gaza War breaking out on October 7, 2023, there were four Israeli citizens held hostage in the Gaza Strip, two of whom were alive, with the others dead.
-As part of the October 7 attacks that started the Gaza War, 251 additional people were kidnapped and taken hostage to the Gaza Strip, most of whom were Israeli citizens.
-A total of 168 hostages returned alive: eight were rescued (Note: Seven of the eight were rescued in special rescue operations, and the eighth was rescued as part of ordinary military operations), five released outside of any ceasefire framework, with the rest released during ceasefires in the Gaza War.
-(Note: All hostages released during ceasefires were released as part of the ceasefire agreements with the following exceptions: During the 2023 Gaza war ceasefire, 23 Thai nationals and 1 Filipino were released outside of the framework of the ceasefire agreement.
-Additionally, Roni Krivoi, a dual Israeli-Russian national was released as a gesture towards Russian President Vladimir Putin outside the ceasefire agreement.
-During the January 2025 Gaza war ceasefire, five Thai nationals were released outside the ceasefire agreement.)
+Prior to the Gaza war breaking out on October 7, 2023, there were four Israeli citizens held hostage in the Gaza Strip: two of whom were alive, and two were dead.
+During the October 7 attacks that started the Gaza war, 251 additional people were kidnapped and taken hostage to the Gaza Strip, most of whom were Israeli citizens.
+A total of 168 hostages were returned alive: eight were rescued, (Note: Seven of the eight were rescued in special rescue operations, and the eighth was rescued amidst ordinary military operations.) five were released outside of ceasefires, and the rest were released in ceasefires during the Gaza war.
+(Note: All hostages released during ceasefires were released as part of the ceasefire agreements with the following exceptions: during the 2023 Gaza war ceasefire, 23 Thai nationals and one Filipino were released outside of the framework of the ceasefire agreement.
+Additionally, dual Israeli-Russian national Roni Krivoi was released as a gesture towards Russian President Vladimir Putin outside of the ceasefire agreement.
+During the January 2025 Gaza war ceasefire, five Thai nationals were released outside of the ceasefire agreement.)

-The last living hostage was released on October 13, 2025 as part of the Gaza peace plan.
-As of 13 November 2025, three bodies of hostages are still held in the Gaza Strip.
+The last twenty living hostages were released on October 13, 2025 as part of the Gaza peace plan.
+The body of the last remaining hostage held in Gaza, Ran Gvili, was recovered on January 26, 2026.

-In addition to the hostages kidnapped to the Gaza Strip, there were two hostage standoff situations inside Israel as part of the October 7 attacks, with a third attempt at a standoff thwarted when the victims managed to escape to the roof where they were rescued.
+In addition to the hostages kidnapped to the Gaza Strip, there were two hostage standoff situations inside Israel during the October 7 attacks, with a third attempt at a standoff thwarted when the victims managed to escape to the roof, where they were rescued.
 Both hostage situations were resolved in less than 24 hours.
-Of the 17 people who were held hostage inside Israel, only four survived.
+Of the seventeen people who were held hostage inside Israel, only four survived.

-Hostages held prior to the 7 October attacks
+Hostages held prior to the October 7 attacks

-Four hostages were held in the Gaza Strip prior to the October 7 attacks: two IDF soldiers killed during the 2014 Gaza War, whose bodies were taken by Hamas; and two Israeli civilians abducted in 2014 and 2015 after wandering into the Gaza Strip.
-Israel demanded their inclusion in a unified hostage deal, along with the hostages taken in the October 7 attacks.
-The two civilians were released during the January 2025 Gaza war ceasefire, the body of one of the soldiers was recovered during a military operation a few hours before the ceasefire went into effect, and the remains of the second soldier were returned by Hamas on 9 November 2025 as part of the Gaza peace plan.
+Four hostages were held in the Gaza Strip prior to the October 7 attacks: two IDF soldiers killed during the 2014 Gaza War, whose bodies were captured by Hamas; and two Israeli civilians abducted in 2014 and 2015 respectively, after wandering into the Gaza Strip.
+Israel wanted their inclusion in a unified hostage deal, along with the hostages taken in the October 7 attacks.
+The two civilians were released during the January 2025 Gaza war ceasefire, the body of one of the soldiers was recovered during a military operation a few hours before the ceasefire went into effect, and the body of the second soldier were returned by Hamas on 9 November 2025 as part of the Gaza peace plan.